Spinning jenny

 The spinning jenny is a multi-spindle spinning frame, and was one of the key developments in the industrialisation of textile manufacturing during the early Industrial Revolution.
-It was invented in 1764–1765 by James Hargreaves in Stan Hill, Oswaldtwistle, Lancashire in England.
+It was invented in 1764–1765 by James Hargreaves in Stanhill, Oswaldtwistle, Lancashire in England.

 The device reduced the amount of work needed to produce cloth, with a worker able to work eight or more spools at once.
 This grew to 120 as technology advanced.
 The yarn produced by the jenny was not very strong until Richard Arkwright invented the water-powered water frame.
 The spinning jenny helped to start the factory system of cotton manufacturing.

 History

 The spinning jenny was invented by James Hargreaves.
 He was born in Oswaldtwistle, near Blackburn, around 1720.
 Blackburn was a town with a population of about 5,000, known for the production of "Blackburn greys," cloths of linen warp and cotton weft initially imported from India.
 They were usually sent to London to be printed.

 At the time, cotton yarn production could not keep up with demand of the textile industry, and Hargreaves spent some time considering how to improve the process.
-The flying shuttle (John Kay 1733) had increased yarn demand by the weavers by doubling their productivity, and now the spinning jenny could supply that demand by increasing the spinners' productivity even more.
+The flying shuttle, invented by John Kay in 1733, had increased yarn demand by the weavers by doubling their productivity, and now the spinning jenny could supply that demand by increasing the spinners' productivity even more.
 The machine produced coarse thread.